opsmill/infrahub/docs/development/readme.md

 To help format the code correctly, the project is also recommending:
 - **autoflake** to automatically remove all unused variables and all unused import
-- **isort** to automatically sort all imports
+- **ruff** to automatically sort all imports (like isort)

-> `invoke format` will run Black, autoflake and isort together to ensure all files are as close as possible to the expected format.
+> `invoke format` will run Ruff and autoflake together to ensure all files are as close as possible to the expected format.

 ### Run tests